kunif/OpenPOSExtensionVer115/README.md

 # Additional features of UnifiedPOS version 1.15 to be added to POS for.NET 1.14.1

+- Added constants definition for TransitionEvent event for ElectronicValueReader/Writer device.
+- Migrated to Visual Studio 2022 and .NET Framework 4.8.

 This is an extended DLL that supports interfaces and definitions to add additional features of UnifiedPOS version 1.15 to POS for.NET 1.14.1.

 - Added CAT device functions to ElectronicValueReader/Writer device.